SnowWire/Study-Island-Question-Skipper/README.md

 # Study-Island-Question-Skipper
-Basic JS to skip questions in study Island.
+Basic chrome extension to skip questions in study Island.